The Rectified 5-cell

 The 4 surrounding tetrahedral cells that share a face with this cell are shown in the next image:

 These tetrahedra appear to be flattened, because they lie at an angle to the 4D viewpoint.
 In reality, they are perfectly regular tetrahedra.
 They touch 4 of the 8 faces of the nearest octahedron.
 Together with the octahedral cell, these are all the cells that lie on the near side of the rectified 5-cell.

 The other 4 faces of the octahedron are shared with 4 octahedral cells on the far side of the rectified 5-cell, which are shown below:

-These octahedra appear flattened, but only because they are being viewed from an angle.
+These octahedra appear flattened, but only because they are seen at an angle.
 They are all perfectly regular octahedra in 4D.